Desbeers/Kodio/README.md

 #  Kodio

-## A macOS Ventura music remote for [Kodi](https://kodi.tv)
+## A macOS, iPadOS and visionOS music remote for [Kodi](https://kodi.tv)

-**Kodio** is written in SwiftUI 4 for macOS Ventura.
+**Kodio** is written in SwiftUI and needs Xcode 15 to compile.
 Kodi version 19 *Matrix* is required.

+- macOS Ventura
+- iPadOS 16
+- visionOS 1

 ![Screenshot](https://github.com/Desbeers/Kodio/raw/main/screenshot.png)

 Unlike most SwiftUI programmers, my focus is on macOS.
 It is a challenge because there is *by far* less information about SwiftUI on macOS.
 Well, part of the fun.

 There are plenty Kodi music remotes for iOS and iPadOS.
-The _official Kodi Remote for iOS_ (in the AppStore) works very well and [KODI Music Remote](https://kodimusicremote.com/) is simply great!

 For macOS, there is none, except mine.
 I think it is also a little bit great, haha!
+Music and Kodi.

 ### Bugs, bugs, bugs!

 Yes, I know. **Kodio** is a bit buggy and always will be.
 Learning everyday something new and **Kodio** will always be work in progress.
 Part of the hobby!
 It is not my job.
 Not even close; I'm actually a seaman with a lot of free time, haha!

+- Kodio depends on Bonjour to find your Kodi hosts.
+- The visionOS version is only tested in the simulator but looks good!

 ## Dependencies